jantimon/next-yak/packages/docs/docs/pages/features.md

 # Features
-next-yak is a featured packed static CSS-in-JS framework with a small runtime part.
+next-yak is a featured packed static CSS-in-JS framework with a minimal runtime aspect.

 ## Static CSS

-The core functionality is the extraction of static CSS.
-You can write your normal styled-components styles and during build time the styles are extracted and your component gets a class that encapsulates those styles.
+At the heart of next-yak lies the extraction of static CSS.
+You can write your styles as you normally would with styled-components.
+During build time, these styles are extracted, and your component is assigned a class that encapsulates these styles.

 ```jsx
 import { styled } from 'next-yak';